-- Testing within a cloud: This is the testing carried out inside of the cloud by checking each of its internal features
+- Testing within a cloud: This is the testing that is carried out inside the cloud by checking each of its internal features

-- Testing across clouds: Based on specifications, here the testing is carried out on the different types of cloud like public, private and hybrid clouds.
+- Testing across the clouds: Based on the specifications, here the testing is carried out on the different types of clouds-like public, private and hybrid clouds.

-- Private or public environment where the quality of applications deployed in them need to be validated.
+- A private or public environment where the quality of applications deployed in them needs to be validated.

-- A hybrid environment, where the quality of applications deployed in them need to be validated.
+- A hybrid environment, where the quality of applications deployed in them needs to be validated.

-- A test environment which is cloud based, where the quality of applications deployed in the cloud need to be validated.
+- A test environment that is cloud-based, where the quality of applications deployed in the cloud needs to be validated.

 Testing in a cloud has to not only ensure that the functional requirements are met, but a strong emphasis needs to be laid on nonfunctional testing as well.
 Let’s take a look at the different kinds of testing that are performed.

-- System Verification Testing: This makes sure that the various modules function correctly with one another, thus making sure that their behavior is as expected.
+- System Verification Testing: This ensures whether the various modules function correctly with one another, thus making sure that their behavior is as expected.

-- Interoperability Testing: Any application must have the flexibility to work without any issues not only in different platforms, but also must work seamlessly when moving from cloud infrastructure to another.
+- Interoperability Testing: Any application must have the flexibility to work without any issues not only on different platforms but it must also work seamlessly when moving from cloud infrastructure to another.

-Non-functional tests mainly focus on the web application based tests ensuring that they meet the desired requirements.
-Here are few forms of nonfunctional tests discussed below :
+Non-functional tests mainly focus on a web application based tests ensuring that they meet the desired requirements.

-- Availability Testing: The cloud supervisor/vendor has to make sure that the cloud is available round the clock.
-As there could be many mission critical activities going on, the administrator has to make sure that there is no adverse impact to the consumers
+#1) Availability Testing: The cloud supervisor/vendor has to make sure that the cloud is available round the clock.
+As there could be many mission-critical activities going on, the administrator has to make sure that there is no adverse impact to the consumers

-- Multi Tenancy Testing: Here, multiple users use a cloud offering.
-Testing must be performed to ensure that there is sufficient security and access control of data when multiple users are using a single instance.
+#2) Multi-Tenancy Testing: Here, multiple users use a cloud offering.
+Testing must be performed to ensure that there is sufficient security and access control of the data when multiple users are using a single instance.

-- Security testing: Since with the cloud everything is available anytime, it’s essential to make sure that all user sensitive information has no unauthorized access and the privacy of users remains intact.
-When maintaining the applications in cloud, user data integrity must also be verified.
+#4) Security Testing: As everything is available anytime with Cloud, it’s essential to make sure that all user sensitive information has no unauthorized access and the privacy of users remains intact.
+When maintaining the applications in the cloud, user data integrity must also be verified.

-- Disaster recovery Testing: As already stated in availability testing, the cloud has to be available at all times and if there are any kind of failures like network outages, breakdown due to extreme load, system failures, etc, measure how fast the failure is indicated and any data loss during this period.
+#5) Disaster Recovery Testing: As already stated in availability testing, the cloud has to be available at all times and if there are any kind of failures like network outages, breakdown due to extreme load, system failures, etc, measure how fast the failure is indicated and if any data loss occurs during this period.

-In this section, some of the different tools used in various kinds testing performed in a cloud are mentioned.
+Some of the tools used in different kinds of testing performed in a cloud environment are mentioned in this section.
 The details of the tools are out of the scope of this article.